Qicooong/Minimal-Todo-App/README.md

 # 🌸 Minimal Desktop Todo App

-A lightweight, aesthetic desktop todo app to help you stay focused and reduce digital distraction — especially for ADHD users.
+A lightweight, aesthetic desktop todo application designed to enhance **focus** and **intentional digital use**, especially for ADHD users.
+Built with **Python Tkinter + Flask + SQLite**, this app provides a persistent desktop overlay and intuitive task interactions — all synced locally.

+---

+## ✨ Original Intention

+> *"Why did I open this computer/app/website?"*

+This app serves as a **Digital Purpose Reminder** — a visual anchor on your screen that gently reminds you of your current goal.
+It aims to reduce digital distraction and help users stick to a singular task at a time.

+It was specifically designed to support users with ADHD and other attention fragmentation challenges, combining persistence, minimalism, and seamless task management to help you regain control of your original intent.

 ## ✨ Features